Generic name: allopurinol [ al-oh-PURE-i-nol ]

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Drink plenty of liquids while you are receiving allopurinol to help prevent kidney stones.
+Drink plenty of liquids while you are receiving this medicine to help prevent kidney stones.
 Check with your doctor about the amount of liquid you or your child should drink each day.

-It is very important that your doctor check you or your child closely while you are receiving allopurinol.
+It is very important that your doctor check you or your child closely while you are receiving this medicine.
 This is to make sure that the medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-If you or your child develop a skin rash, hives, swelling of the lips or mouth, or any allergic reaction to allopurinol, tell your doctor or nurse right away.
+If you or your child develop a skin rash, hives, swelling of the lips or mouth, or any allergic reaction to this medicine, tell your doctor or nurse right away.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.